Prumnopitys taxifolia: In European culture

 Although P. taxifolia had some uses as a timber, it was historically considered inferior to the kauri (Agathis australis) and rimu (Dacrydium cupressinum).
-P. taxifolias timber is noted for its strength and durability, and was historically used for building bridges, house building (especially flooring and weatherboards), and railway sleepers.
-It was also used, to a smaller degree, for furniture-making.
-Although known as black pine to early European settlers, an 1853 source mentions that the tree was also known as 'maiberry' to early settlers.
+P. taxifolias timber is noted for its strength and durability, and was historically used for building bridges, house building, especially for flooring and weatherboards, and railway sleepers.
+It was also used, to a lesser degree, for furniture-making.
+Although commonly known as black pine to early European settlers, an 1853 source mentions that the tree was also known as maiberry to early settlers.